TomasHubelbauer/html-data-view-box/README.md

 the length given by the visible area.
 This keeps the number of elements needed constant with respect to the visible area.

+## To-Do

-- Add proper support for grouping by color (probably extend `labels` to be objects)
+### Add proper support for grouping by color (probably extend `labels` to be objects)

-- Change layout to be columns side by side to allow automatic widths and global styling of all column cells
+### Change layout to be columns side by side to allow automatic widths and global styling of all column cells

-  - Add a sticky header with cell indices
+Add a sticky header with cell indices

-- Add an attribute for the number of cells (default based on viewport)
+### Add an attribute for the number of cells (default based on viewport)

-- Adjust the number of rows automatically if dimensions change (add/remove)
+### Adjust the number of rows automatically if dimensions change (add/remove)

-- Recycle rows that go out of view and generally shift and reuse rows in group instead of updating all rows all the time the line index per scroll changes
+### Recycle rows that go out of view and generally shift and reuse rows in group

+Instead of updating all rows all the time the line index per scroll changes

-- See if flex on the line might be faster than `display: inline-block` on the spans
+### See if flex on the line might be faster than `display: inline-block` on the spans

-- Consider introducing a toggle for the stick-line behavior: if enabled, the first line will be scrolled in accordance to the scrollbar position, not stuck on top of the container reflecting the minute changes in scroll instead of just flickering with new values
+### Consider introducing a toggle for the stick-line behavior

+If enabled, the first line will be scrolled in accordance to the scrollbar position, not stuck on top of the container reflecting the minute changes in scroll instead of just flickering with new values

-- Fix performance issues now that the view contains all of hex, dec and ASCII
+### Fix performance issues now that the view contains all of hex, dec and ASCII

-- Refactor the web component to use class fields more intelligently, maybe even private ones if supported well
+### Refactor the web component to use class fields more intelligently

+Maybe even private ones if supported well

-- Wrap everything currently in the shadow DOM in one more `div` to apply the `padding` to so it doesn't leak out
+### Wrap everything currently in the shadow DOM in one more `div` to apply the `padding`

+So it doesn't leak out

+### Export using ESM to make the web component usable in other projects

+Host using GitHub Pages so there's a direct URL to the JS file with the right MIME.
+Add installation instructions to the readme.